-During the three months ended March 31, 2022, the Company's primary sources of cash were distributions from the Operating Partnership and proceeds from the issuance of common stock.
-As of March 31, 2022, the Company has determined that it has adequate working capital to meet its dividend funding obligations for the next twelve months.
+During the nine months ended September 30, 2022, the Company's primary sources of cash were distributions from the Operating Partnership and proceeds from the issuance of common stock.
+As of September 30, 2022, the Company has determined that it has adequate working capital to meet its dividend funding obligations for the next twelve months.

-On February 20, 2020, the ROIC entered into an "at the market" sales agreement (the "Sales Agreement") with each of (i) KeyBanc Capital Markets Inc., BTIG, LLC, BMO Capital Markets Corp., BofA Securities, Inc., Capital One Securities, Inc., Citigroup Global Markets Inc., Jefferies LLC, J.P.
+On February 20, 2020, the ROIC entered into an "at the market" sales agreement, as amended on April 27, 2022 (the "Sales Agreement"), with each of (i) KeyBanc Capital Markets Inc., BTIG, LLC, BMO Capital Markets Corp., BofA Securities, Inc., Capital One Securities, Inc., Citigroup Global Markets Inc., Jefferies LLC, J.P.
 Morgan Securities LLC, Raymond James & Associates, Inc., Regions Securities LLC, Robert W. Baird & Co.
 Incorporated and Wells Fargo Securities, LLC (collectively, the "Agents") and (ii) the Forward Purchasers (as defined below), pursuant to which ROIC may sell, from time to time, shares (any such shares, the "Primary Shares") of ROIC's common stock, par value \$0.0001 per share ("Common Stock"), to or through the Agents and instruct certain of the Agents, acting as forward sellers (the "Forward Sellers"), to offer and sell borrowed shares (any such shares, "Forward Hedge Shares," and collectively with the Primary Shares, the "Shares") with the Shares to be sold under the Sales Agreement having an aggregate offering price of up to \$500.0 million.

 The Sales Agreement contemplates that, in addition to the issuance and sale of Primary Shares to or through the Agents as principal or its sales agents, ROIC may enter into separate forward sale agreements with any of KeyBanc Capital Markets Inc., BMO Capital Markets Corp., BofA Securities, Inc., Citigroup Global Markets Inc., Jefferies LLC, J.P.
 Morgan Securities LLC, Raymond James & Associates, Inc. and Wells Fargo Securities, LLC or their respective affiliates (in such capacity, the "Forward Purchasers").
 If ROIC enters into a forward sale agreement with any Forward Purchaser, ROIC expects that such Forward Purchaser or its affiliate will borrow from third parties and, through the relevant Forward Seller, sell a number of Forward Hedge Shares equal to the number of shares of Common Stock underlying the particular forward sale agreement, in accordance with the mutually accepted instructions related to such forward sale agreement.
 ROIC will not initially receive any proceeds from any sale of Forward Hedge Shares through a Forward Seller.
-ROIC expects to fully physically settle each particular forward sale agreement with the relevant Forward Purchaser on one or more dates specified by ROIC on or prior to the maturity date of that particular forward sale agreement by issuing shares of Common Stock (the "Confirmation Shares"), in which case ROIC expects to receive aggregate net cash proceeds at settlement equal to the number of shares of Common Stock underlying the particular forward sale agreement, in which case ROIC may not receive any proceeds from the issuance of shares of Common Stock, and ROIC will instead receive or pay cash (in the case of cash settlement) or receive or deliver shares of Common Stock (in the case of net share settlement).
+ROIC expects to fully physically settle each particular forward sale agreement with the relevant Forward Purchaser on one or more dates specified by ROIC on or prior to the maturity date of that particular forward sale agreement by issuing shares of Common Stock underlying the particular forward sale agreement by issuing shares of Common Stock underlying the particular forward sale agreement with the nuture stock and receive aggregate net cash proceeds at settlement equal to the number of shares of Common Stock underlying the particular forward sale agreement multiplied by the relevant forward sale price.
+However, ROIC may also elect to cash settle or net share settle a particular forward sale agreement, in which case ROIC may not receive any proceeds from the issuance of shares of Common Stock, and ROIC will instead receive or pay cash (in the case of cash settlement) or receive or deliver shares of Common Stock (in the case of net share settlement).